 Appearance is one of the most important factors for many consumers.
 The color of the table top and the wood grain, or wood fibers, will really impact how the custom table looks in your home.

 Our builders say to ask yourself a few questions.
-Do you want to appreciate the natural beauty of the wood, finish and all, or do you want an option you can color yourself and finish off with a coat of wood veneer?
+Do you want to appreciate the natural beauty of the wood, finish and all, or do you want an option you can color yourself and finish off with beeswax or a coat of wood veneer?

 Many people who want to opt for the natural look of the wood want to find a unique grain pattern such as a variegated grain.
 You can also go for a straight grain for a more streamlined look and a beautiful texture.